amarbhatia/Dynamic-Word-Tag-Cloud-Generator-With-jQuery-And-CSS3---jQWCloud/README.md

 This plugin does not belong to me i have taken it from https://www.jqueryscript.net/text/Word-Tag-Cloud-Generator-jQWCloud.html

-## 1 Create a container element in which you want to generate the word cloud.
+* Create a container element in which you want to generate the word cloud.
-<div id="wordCloud"></div>
+Create a div with id wordCloud for an example

-## 2 Insert jQuery JavaScript library and the jQWCloud.js into your html page.
+* Insert jQuery JavaScript library and the jQWCloud.js into your html page.
 <script src="https://code.jquery.com/jquery-3.2.1.slim.min.js" integrity="sha384-KJ3o2DKtIkvYIK3UENzmM7KCkRr/rE9/Qpg6aAZGJwFDMVNA/GpGFF93hXpG5KkN" crossorigin="anonymous">
 </script>
 <script src="jQWCloud.js"></script>

-## 3 Prepare your words & tags to be presented in the word cloud.
+* Prepare your words & tags to be presented in the word cloud.

 const myData = [
   {word: 'Prashant', weight: 40},